 While adding a country as a keyword may help, it is recommended to look at the source itself to determine where the research was completed.
 Good places to look for this information are the abstract, methods, or results sections.
 In one (or all) of these sections, you should find what the study is and that usually includes where it took place.

-The Search Everything is the search box on the library homepage that searches all of the databases in Chamberlain Library at once.
+The Search Everything box is the search box on the library homepage that searches all of the databases in Chamberlain Library at once.
+To find a permalink in this search system, follow the steps below.

 1. When you find a source you are interested in from the search results, click on the permalink (chain link) icon in the upper right-hand corner.

-To find the permalink for an article in an EBSCO database like CINAHL or Medline Complete -- or when you use the Search Everything tab on the library homepage -- do the following:
+To find the permalink for an article in an EBSCO database like CINAHL or Medline Complete, follow the steps below.

-1. From the Search Results, click the title of the article you're interested in.
+1. From the Search Results page, click the title of the article you're interested in.

 2. This will take you to the Detailed Record for the article.